In response to The Daily Post’s writing prompt:: “Ripped from the Headlines!.”

 Suddenly I pointed out of the distance; the entourage of cars and trucks were moving on the unpaved road.
 Nabila seemed surprised.
 She looked up, searching of the noise from the driving machine.

 We stopped in the center of the point.
 The officers have been prepared with their masks, arm and leg protectors.
-Meanwhile our rangers was only coating by our uniform made of rayon fabric.
-When the two officers opened a large truck, we fought each other to carrying the wounded orangutans.
+Meanwhile, our Rangers were only coating by our uniform made of rayon fabric.
+When the two officers opened a large truck, we fought each other to carry the wounded orangutans.
 Dr. Rafli checked their condition first before Mr. Tono releasing them into the wild.

 She knows him, he knows her.
 We know her.